30 Oct Reunion weekend, exciting lectures and new cultural subjects

 2 exciting talks: one on drugs and one on helping each other and becoming world champions in your own life.

-On Tuesday, Martin Fritzen gave an exciting and somewhat frightening talk about his life as an addict and how he took up the fight and made new friends and got off the pot, etc. It was very quiet in the hall and sometimes it almost hurt to listen to Martin's story.
+On Tuesday, Martin Fritzen gave an exciting and somewhat frightening talk about his life as an addict, and how he took up the fight and formed new friendships and got free of the hashish, etc. It was very quiet in the banqueting hall and sometimes it almost hurt to listen to Martin's story.

 Thank you for visiting Malaysia, Thailand and Indonesia

 Our fantastic guests from Malaysia, Thailand and Indonesia have gone home after 4 eventful weeks in Ranum, Copenhagen and with their host families.
 They started at the school together with the 20 Chinese guest students and they have stayed in different rooms above the school.
 The international guest students have made a really nice mural in the Seminary House, as a reminder of a really nice visit and stay.
 As is tradition, all visiting students receive a certificate and gifts are exchanged.
 The yellow scarf is from Indonesia and the flag from Thailand.

 We were visited by the Junior Danish Champion in Body Fitness Mie Paulsen and the Danish Champion in Athletic Fitness Thomas Nordal.
 It was a day full of tips on training, diet and motivation.
 More than 25 students fought hard to keep up with the two experts and realised that practice makes perfect.

 This weekend is sibling weekend.
 The theme is Halloween and there will be fun and spooky experiences all over the school.
 We have asked several former students to take part in the event and they know exactly how to make a really nice afterschool weekend.